 8+ years later and I have over 400 sales.
 I still can be insecure but with the incredibly kind reviews I have a tiny bit more confidence.
 I love peoples suggestions because without suggestions, I wouldn't have what I have now.

 You can definitely see my math background showing itself throughout my line.
 Go math!
 These days, my full time job is as an actuary.
 Go math even more!

 -- How It's Made --

-All the gauges, (except 2g size because it's so small) start with 18g sheet sterling silver.
+All the gauges, (except 2g and 4g size because they're so small) start with 18g sheet sterling silver.
 I form it into a "tube" one plug at a time and carve out the ear groove by hand with a file.
 Then I will fill in the "tube" with the inlay perfectly and use a lot of sandpaper to create the flushness you see in all my gauges.
 Then polish each gauge to a bright shine.
 Takes a good amount of time and I am very particular, so know that the gauges I make for you are made with love and quality control.
 Haha.